vespa-engine/blog/_posts/2023-12-08-turbocharge-rag-with-langchain-and-vespa-streaming-mode.md

 ## Summary

-This tutorial harnessed Vespa's streaming mode to build a cost-efficient RAG application for user-partitioned PDFs.
+This tutorial used Vespa's streaming mode to build a cost-efficient RAG application for user-partitioned PDFs.
 Vespa's streaming mode is a game-changer, enabling the creation of highly cost-effective RAG applications for naturally partitioned data.

 We delved into the hands-on application of [LangChain](https://python.langchain.com/docs/get_started/introduction),